dustinpfister/blog_posts/_posts/js-javascript-try.md

 console.log(checkValue('foo')); // 0
 ```

 In addition to being able to make use of Properties in an Error object there is also of course throwing custom user defined Errors.
 This allows be to define what the message is, so of course I can then use that message as a way to create custom ways of going about defining what to do for these custom Errors.
+If the Errors objects that I am dealing with are not user defined, then it is just a matter of knowing what Errors I am dealing with and what properties values there are that can happen.
+With that I can do the same thing as I did in this example.

 ## 4 - Conclusion